 Nick Woodman, CEO GoPro (during annual stock meeting)

-That means we are not only going to get a new GoPro HERO 11 this year but two brand new product types.
+That means we will get a new GoPro HERO 11 this year and two brand-new product types.

 GoPro Hero 11 Specs